PANCE Blueprint EENT (7%)

 Orbital cellulitis is an infection of the orbital muscles and fat behind the eye (differentiate from periorbital cellulitis, which is only an infection of the skin)

-• Pt will present with decreased extraocular movement, pain with movement of the eye, and proptosis
+• Patients will present with decreased extraocular movement (ophthalmoplegia), pain with movement of the eye, and proptosis (protrusion of the eye)

 • Often associated with untreated sinusitis.
 It occurs more often in children than adults - ages 7-12 y/o